Introduction to Responsible Research Assessment Course

 • Registration: You must register to take this course.
 Registration creates a profile, which allows you to track your progress through the course and access your certificates of completion for the course.
 You can access your profile by logging in from the course homepage, and you can delete your profile at any time.
 By providing your email address, you are opting in to receive communications about the course.
 The American Society for Cell Biology (ASCB) manages the DORA data and website, and all data is subject to the ASCB privacy policy.
 Please contact info@sfdora.org with any questions.

-• Navigation: There is no requirement to complete the course in a particular order.
+• Lesson Order: There is no requirement to complete the course in a particular order.
 You can access all of the course content by clicking through the course directory, which can be found on the course homepage or within each lesson.
 Below are our recommendations for navigating the content based on your level of familiarity with RRA:

 • New to RRA?
 We recommend you take the course in the order it is presented.